knight474/mle_contracts/DOC.md

 # Ethorse passive : technical overview

-## On automatization and gas costs
+## Introduction on automation and gas costs

 The EVM (Ethereum Virtual Machine) is generally pretty bad in automatization since every action must be trigerred by an external source (an address) and provided enough gas for execution.
 Moreso, every action is limited in complexity since a maximum of 7M gas is allowed per transaction.
 Therefore some questions are raised about how to handle the contract needs as defined in "Ethorse Passive : Functionality Overview".